nimishandravi-ai/Space-Shi/README.md

 - Press A and D to move left and right, the arrow keys do nothing.
 - LMB(Left Mouse Button) to fire at the position aimed at by your cursor.
 - In the last mission, you have the freedom to move up and down upto a certain limit.

+-> The main file is 'spaceshi.py', open it.
+Also, play with concentration, its a war after all.

 -> Inspirations:
 - Space Invaders